 Pursuant to the General Lending Code implemented in August 1996 by the PBOC, the central bank of China, commercial lending in China must be made by or through a PRC-qualified financial institution as defined under the General Lending Code.
 As none of the payors in our intra-group transactions is or was at the relevant time a PRC qualified financial institution as defined under the General Lending Code, the PBOC may impose a fine for non-compliance on each of the payors in an amount equal to one to five times the value of any income received from its non-compliance, and the payors may be required to terminate such loans.
-On August 6, 2015, the Supreme People's Court issued the Provisions of the Supreme People's Court on Several Issues concerning the Application of Law in the Trial of Private Lending Coates (the "Provisions"), which provides that if the purpose of a lending contract concluded between two enterprises is for their business operation, and the lending contract does not contain the circumstances as stipulated in Article 52 of the PRC Contract Law and Article 14 of the Provisions were issued by the Supreme People's Court as guidance for courts' trial in private lending cases, it remains uncertain how the General Lending Code will be interpreted and implemented.
-If the PBOC and/or other governmental authorities decide to apply the General Lending Code and thereby instruct the payors to terminate such fransactions, we have to fully repay the funds advanced in such transactions.
+On August 6, 2015, the Supreme People's Court issued the Provisions of the Supreme People's Court on Several Issues concerning the Application of Law in the Trial of Private Lending Cases (the "Provisions"), which provides that if the purpose of a lending contract concluded between two enterprises is for their business operation, and the lending contract does not contain the circumstances as stipulated in Article 52 of the PRC Contract Law and Article 14 of the Provisions, i.e., those that will result in contracts being null and void, the people's court shall consider such lending contract to be effective.
+As the General Lending Code has not been repealed and the Provisions were issued by the Supreme People's Court as guidance for courts' trial in private lending cases, it remains uncertain how the General Lending Code will be interpreted and implemented.
+If the PBOC and/or other governmental authorities decide to apply the General Lending Code and thereby instruct the payors to terminate such transactions, we have to fully repay the funds advanced in such transactions.